ndokmai/sgx-genome-variants-search/README.md

 ##### Preprocess VCF files
   * A sample dataset is available at http://www.humangenomeprivacy.org/2017/competition-tasks.html (Task 2: Software Guard Extension (SGX) based whole genome variants search)

-  * For this step, start by creating two empty output directories.
-These are where the preprocessed VCF files will be stored.
+  * For this step, start by creating an empty output directory to store the preprocessed VCF files (```*.bin```).

   * Then, modify the input/output paths in the script compress_vcf/compress_full.sh to point to the correct directories.

   * Finally, run the script to have all VCF files preprocessed.

-  * NOTE: Since the addition of sketching support, the preprocessed files need to be ina single directory, therefore copy the previously created files from both output directories into a new one.
-Or you may modify the provided script compress_full.sh to directly output to a single directory.
+  * NOTE: Since the addition of sketching support, the preprocessed files need to be in a single directory.
+Therefore, you may modify the provided script compress_full.sh to directly output to a single directory.

 ##### Run the Service Provider